 Meaning, it requires the threat of immediate or imminent harm such as a lunge, missed punch, or raising of an object threatening to strike someone.
-If you are convicted of simple assault in NC, you will be punished for committing a Class 2 misdemeanor.
+If you are convicted of simple assault in N.C., you will be punished for committing a Class 2 misdemeanor.
 Here lies the strange nuance.
-If you are convicted of merely communicating a threat and not actually striking or attempting to strike someone, but only threatening to harm someone through some form of communication, then you are convicted of the more serious charge of communicating threats which is a Class 1 misdemeanor, which could carry higher fines and possibly more jail time.
+If you are convicted of merely communicating a threat and not striking or attempting to attack someone, but only threatening to harm someone through some form of communication, then you are convicted of the more severe charge of communicating threats, which is a Class 1 misdemeanor, which could carry higher fines and possibly more jail time.
 The statute reads:

 Under N.C.G.S. §14-277.1:

 A person is guilty of a Class 1 misdemeanor if without lawful authority:

-- (4) The person threatened believes that the threat will be carried out.
+- The person threatened believes that the threat will be carried out.

 If you have been charged with communicating threats, you need to contact a lawyer.
 The attorneys at Ludlum Law Firm have the experience and knowledge to defend these charges.
-While every case is different, often times it’s possible to get these charges dismissed or reduced to avoid a criminal conviction or harsher punishment.
-If you have been charged with communicating threats or any other criminal matter, please give us a call and give us the opportunity to help you have the best possible outcome.
+While every case is different, often it’s possible to get these charges dismissed or reduced to avoid a criminal conviction or harsher punishment.
+If you have been charged with communicating threats or any other criminal matter, please complete this simple online contact form let us help you have the best possible outcome.